 The exhibition invites us to explore our complex networks and rethink the ways in which we communicate with each other.

-Curated by IESA’s MBA students of Contemporary Art: Sales, Display and Collecting.
+Curated by IESA’s MBA in Contemporary Art: Sales, Display and Collecting students.

 ARTISTS: Kate Geck (Australia) and Mark Farid (England)